Shehroz33/Aws-Wordpress-High-Availability/README.md

 ## Proof of Deployment
 Screenshots showing the AWS configuration and working WordPress site are available in the Docs/Screenshots directory.

+## Automation
+EC2 instances use a User Data script to automatically install and configure WordPress during launch.

 ## Outcome
 This setup ensures that the WordPress website remains available even if individual EC2 instances fail.